 Sharing Brought To You By….by Palo Alto Networks

 This is a share from Palo Alto Networks of Gartner content that was shared on LinkedIn.

 Notice that Palo Alto Networks refers to this output as “research.”
 However, there is little evidence that Gartner follows any research rules.
 And how much they stand behind their “research is found in the following quotation.

 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.

-So it is not research, but “opinions” not to be construed as statements of fact.
+So it is not researched, but “opinions” not to be construed as statements of fact.
 Therefore, Gartner’s research is “non-factual?”
 What a curious thing for a “research organization” to write.

 What could be the reason for Gartner to write such a thing?